prebid/prebid.github.io/dev-docs/bidders/ix.md

 The values can be updated at any time by calling `pbjs.setConfig` again.
 The changes will be reflected in any proceeding bid requests.

+{: .alert.alert-warning :}
+Continue to use IX bidder-specific First Party Data for IX deals.
+Global First Party Data is not yet supported in IX deals.
+Consult your IX representative with any questions.

 ## Setting a Server Side Timeout